BakerSmithA/metal/README.md

 left
 ```

 Reading from the tape is done using `read`, or is implicit in the `print` command when no arguments are given.
-A program to print each cell until a space character is encountered could be:
+A program to print each cell until a space character is encountered is:

 ```c
 while read != ' ' {